wlerin/feralfilehosting/Feral Wiki/Software/Subsonic and Madsonic/readme.md

 install.madsonic
 ~~~

+Subsonic removal
+---

-**Subsonic removal:** Run the script again to kill all be given the option to uninstall Subsonic or Madsonic.
+Run the script again to kill all be given the option to remove Subsonic or Madsonic.
 It will kill all Java processes and removes the folders and files the script created.
 Then you can simply run the script again to reinstall.

 subsonicrsk / madsonicrsk
 ---